 How to pick the right focal length

 We can sit here and explain the different elements of a lens and all the science behind glass, but ultimately what matters is how focal length affects your ability to shoot an image.
-It is especially important when trying to pick which lens to use or buy.
+It is vital when trying to pick which lens to use or buy.

 Focal length determines how “zoomed in” you are.

 A lower focal length will make your subject appear smaller, while a higher one will enlarge them.
 In addition, it has a larger field of view, which determines how large of an area you can photograph.
-To put it simply, focal length determines how “zoomed in” you are.
-You should pick a shorter focal length to shoot a landscape photo, and a longer one to focus on a tree in the distance.
+To put it simply, it determines how “zoomed in” you are.
+You should pick a shorter focal length to shoot a landscape photo and a longer one to focus on a tree in the distance.

 Types of lenses: